 \section{Abstract}

 Every legal case sets a precedent by developing the law in one of the following two ways.
-It either expands its scope, in which case it sets positive precedent, or it narrows it down, in which case it sets negative precedent.
-While legal outcome prediction, which is nothing other than the prediction of positive precedents, is an increasingly popular task in AI, we are the first to investigate negative precedent prediction by focusing on negative outcomes.
+It either expands its scope, in which case it sets positive precedent, or it narrows it, in which case it sets negative precedent.
+Legal outcome prediction, the prediction of positive outcome, is an increasingly popular task in AI.
+In contrast, we turn our focus to negative outcomes here, and introduce a new task of negative outcome prediction.
 We discover an asymmetry in existing models' ability to predict positive and negative outcomes.
-Where state-of-the-art outcome prediction models predicts positive outcomes at $75.06$ $F_1$, they predicts negative outcomes at only $10.09$ $F_1$, worse than a random baseline.
+Where the state-of-the-art outcome prediction model we used predicts positive outcomes at $75.06$ $F_1$, it predicts negative outcomes at only $10.09$ $F_1$, worse than a random baseline.
 To address this performance gap, we develop two new models inspired by the dynamics of a court process.
 Our first model significantly improves positive outcome prediction score to $77.15$ $F_1$ and our second model more than doubles the negative outcome prediction performance to $24.01$ $F_1$.
-Despite this improvement, shifting focus to negative outcomes reveals that there is still plenty of room to grow when it comes to modelling law. \looseness -1
+Despite this improvement, shifting focus to negative outcomes reveals that there is still much room for improvement for outcome prediction models. \looseness -1